 In addition, while these forms make the process of taking out a mortgage easier, we have also created digital resources to help you use and understand your Loan Estimate and Closing Disclosure.
 These tools give you definitions of terms like “balloon payments” and “points.”
 They also show you where to look, page-by-page, to check that terms and numbers on both documents match up.

-For a better understanding of what it takes to get a mortgage, we’ve updated our “Owning a Home” site with an overview of the mortgage process.
+For a better understanding of what it takes to get a mortgage, we’ve updated our “Buying a House” site with an overview of the mortgage process.
 This step-by-step guide to getting a mortgage takes you from creating a budget to filing away your important closing documents after you accept the terms and sign on the dotted line.
-“Owning a Home” also has tools and resources to help you learn more about your loan options, make decisions, and prepare for closing.
+“Buying a House” also has tools and resources to help you learn more about your loan options, make decisions, and prepare for closing.

 Housing counselors approved by the U.S. Department of Housing and Urban Development (HUD) are another great resource.
 They can offer independent advice about whether a particular set of mortgage loan terms is a good fit based on your objectives and circumstances, often at little or no cost to you.
 To find a housing counselor near you, use our search tool.